Application Security Dashboard

 1 - Displays the detailed information for Application Firewall configurations.

 2 - Displays the detailed information for System Security.
-Click each security group to get details on status and Citrix recommendations.
+Click each security group to get details on current status and Citrix recommendations.

 3 - Displays the summary for Security Check and Signature Violation.